Before getting vaccinated

 Is a patient’s vaccination record protected from disclosure?

 The Department of Public Health will maintain an electronic record of each patient in Massachusetts who receives the COVID-19 vaccine.
-The vaccine database is kept confidential like a patient’s medical record with their doctor.
+The vaccine database is kept confidential like a patient’s medical record with his or her doctor.

 The Department of Public Health is not mandating the COVID-19 vaccine.
 It is a voluntary program.
 The COVID-19 vaccine has been shown to be highly effective at preventing illness and it is an important tool in the fight against the pandemic.